-- You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - o The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or soonest available appointment performed in your primary care provider's office.

-You pay a \$20 copay for each Medicare-covered surgery when performed in a specialist's office.
+Services that are covered for you What you must pay when you get these services you must use a network provider who offers the service by telehealth.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in doesn't lead to an office visit in the past 7 days and The evaluation isn't related to an office visit in the past 7 days and The vou're not a new patient and The check of and/or images you send to your doctor within 24 hours or soonest available appointment Telehealth ServicesYou pay the same amount forTelehealth Services as you dofor an in-person visit with yourprovider.You pay a \$0 copay for aTelehealth visit with yourprimary care provider.You pay a \$20 copay forTelehealth services with yourspecialist provider.Medicare-covered dentalservices:You pay a \$20 copay forMedicare-covered non-routinedental care.